Street food£shoreditch-spitalfields24 hours, 7 days a week

 Tip: BYOB; £3 corkage.
 Open until midnight Mon-Sun.
 The artist Gilbert and George are regulars; their original Mangal is across the street.

-Honest Burgers' first counter in Brixton Village in London, opened 2011 by Tom Barton, Phil Eeles and Dorian Waite, runs dry-aged Ginger Pig beef and rosemary-salt chips.
+Honest Burgers' first counter in Brixton Village in London, opened 2011 by Tom Barton, Phil Eeles and Dorian Waite, runs dry-aged Ginger Pig beef.

 Try: British burger with rosemary chips